-- (iii) either (A) it is not, it is not acting on behalf of, and for so long as it holds a Note (or any interest therein), it will not be (i) an "employee benefit plan" that is subject to Title I of ERISA, (ii) an individual retirement account or other arrangement subject to the U.S. Internal Revenue Code of 1986, as amended (the "Code"), (iii) an entity whose underlying assets include plan assets by reason of any such plan's or arrangement's investment therein or (iv) a governmental, church or non-U.S. plan which is subject to any U.S. federal, state, local or non-U.S. law that is substantially similar to the provisions of Section 406 of ERISA or Section 4975 of the Code ("Similar Law"), or (B) its purchase and holding of a Note will not constitute or result in a non-exempt prohibited transaction under Section 406 of ERISA, Section 4975 of the Code or any Similar Law; and - (iv) it understands that the Issuer, the Registrars, the Dealers and their affiliates, and others will rely upon the truth and accuracy of the foregoing acknowledgements, representations and agreements and agrees that if any of such acknowledgements, representations or agreements made by it are no longer accurate, it shall promptly notify the Issuer.
+- (iii) either (A) it is not, it is not acting on behalf of, and for so long as it holds a Note (or any interest therein), it will not be (i) an "employee benefit plan" that is subject to Title I of ERISA, (ii) an individual retirement account or other arrangement subject to Section 4975 of the U.S. Internal Revenue Code of 1986, as amended (the "Code"), (iii) an entity whose underlying assets include plan assets by reason of any such plan or arrangement's investment therein (each of the foregoing a "Plan") or (iv) a governmental, church or non-U.S. plan which is subject to any U.S. federal, state, local or non-U.S. law that is substantially similar to the provisions of Section 406 of ERISA or Section 4975 of the Code ("Similar Law"), or (B) its acquisition, holding and subsequent disposition of a Note will not constitute or result in a non-exempt prohibited transaction under Section 406 of ERISA or Section 4975 of the Code or a violation of Similar Law; - if it is a Plan, then at any time when regulation 29 C.F.R.
+Section 2510.3-21, as modified in 2016, (iv) is applicable, the fiduciary (the "Fiduciary") acting on its behalf is and at all times will be responsible for its decision to invest in and hold the Notes, and such Fiduciary (i) is a U.S. bank, U.S. insurance carrier, U.S. registered investment adviser or U.S. registered broker-dealer described in 29 CFR § 2510.3-21(c)(1)(A), (B), (C) or (D), or holds or has under management total assets of at least \$50 million, (ii) is independent of the Issuer and the Dealers and is capable of evaluating investment risks independently, both in general and with regard to particular transactions and investment strategies, including the purchaser's purchase and holding of the Notes, (iii) understands that none of the Issuer and the Dealers has undertaken or will undertake to provide impartial investment advice to the Plan or Fiduciary, or has given or will give advice on a fiduciary capacity, in connection with the purchaser's purchase or holding of the Notes, (iv) is a 'fiduciary under Section 3(21) of ERISA or Section 4975(e)(3) of the Code, or both, as applicable, with respect to, and is responsible for exercising independent judgment in evaluating, the purchaser's purchase and holding of the Notes; and (v) understands and acknowledges the existence and nature of the financial interests of the Issuer and the Dealers described in the Base